-- 1. Every course unit has a test or examination. - The test or examination assesses students' academic development and mastery of the learning outcomes of the course unit. - 3.
+- 1. Every course unit has a test or examination. - 2.
+The test or examination assesses students' academic development and mastery of the learning outcomes of the course unit. - 3.
 Tests and examinations are marked on a scale of 1.0 to 10.0.
-The final result of a course unit is expressed in a mark to no more than 1 decimal point.
+The final result of a course unit is expressed in a mark to no more than one decimal place.
 A mark of 5.5 or higher is a pass, any mark lower than 5.5 is a fail.
 If the final mark is calculated on the basis of several tests, the partial marks used in the calculation must not be rounded off. - 4.
-If the calculation results in a mark to two or more decimal points, mathematical rounding rules must be used to round off the mark to one decimal point.
+If the calculation results in a mark to two or more decimal places, mathematical rounding rules must be used to round off the mark to one decimal place.
 An exception to this rule applies to marks between 5.45 and 5.49, which are rounded down to 5.4. - 5.
 All lawfully taken examinations are marked. - 6.
 A thesis is considered to be passed if it is awarded a non-rounded-off mark of at least 6.0. - 7.
 An N-A registration will be recorded for any test or examination that is not taken. - 8.
-A course unit that was passed abroad will be awarded a 'Pass'.
-If the student did not obtain a pass mark, the course unit will be assessed as 'Fail'. - 9.
+A 'voldoende' (pass) will be registered for course units that have been successfully followed abroad.
+An 'onvoldoende' (fail) will be registered if a course unit is failed. - 9.
 The Board of Examiners referred to in Section 7 is always the Board of Examiners for the degree programme that sets the tests and examinations. - 10.
 The Board of Examiners for the degree programme setting the examinations as referred to in Article 7.1.8 is authorized to assess tests and examinations, deal with any complaints and decide upon requests for alternative exam regulations.